jmajerus/infrastructure-mode-dns/README.md

 # DNS Infrastructure-Level Stability
 **Rethinking DNS/DHCP integration for resilience, intent awareness, and automation that serves reliability.**
+**A unified, stability-first framework that makes DNS/DHCP automation respect administrator intent and preserve continuity by default.**
-_Originated from early observations of Technitium DNS Server behavior and validated by the October 2025 AWS DNS outage._
+_Originated from early observations of Technitium DNS Server behavior and underscored by the October 2025 AWS DNS outage._

 > [!IMPORTANT]
-> Infrastructure Mode (proposed): A new, first-class, intention-aware DNS/DHCP operating posture.
-Not in current releases.
+> **Infrastructure Mode (proposed):** A new, first-class, intention-aware DNS/DHCP operating posture and conceptual framework.
+> Not in current releases.
 It preserves admin-created/static records and fixed reservations by default, reconciles via grace windows, detects drift, surfaces provenance, and ships with stability-first defaults.
-This repo is the design and vendor brief to make it real.
-> Why this matters: DNS/DHCP integrity underpins mission- and safety-critical environments (from hospitals and emergency services to manufacturing).
+> **Why this matters:** DNS/DHCP integrity underpins mission- and safety-critical environments (from hospitals and emergency services to manufacturing).
 Defaults should bias toward stability over aggressive cleanup.

 ---